Panteón Rococó

-Panteón Rococó is a Mexican ska band from Mexico City, founded in 1995.
+Panteón Rococó is a ska band from Mexico City founded in 1995.
 Despite flourishing black markets, they have sold thousands of records.
-While being well-known stars in Mexico, they regularly tour Europe since early in their musical career, especially Germany, where their European Label Übersee Records is located.
+Their name is taken from the play El cocodrilo solitario del panteón rococó ("The lonely crocodile from the rococo graveyard") by the Mexican playwright Hugo Argüelles.
+Since early in their musical career they have regularly toured Europe, especially Germany, where they were represented by the now-defunct independent label Übersee Records.

 Musical style and lyrics

 Panteón Rococó blends several styles of popular music such as rock, punk, salsa, mariachi, reggae, ska, and also mestizo-music into a very energetic, groovy sound.
-As they are very political people and support the EZLN in Chiapas, some of their lyrics contain political statements, while many other works are love songs.
+They are very politically active and support the EZLN in Chiapas.
+Some of their lyrics contain political statements, while many other works are love songs.